 Who can file a Foreign Qualification?

-There is no restriction on who can submit a Foreign Qualification filing.
-Anyone who can prepare and file the Certificate of Authority along with it completes all the additional requirements (i.e. providing the Certificate of Good Standing) with the relevant state agency is eligible to foreign qualify a business in that state.
+There is no restriction on who can submit a Foreign Qualification for filing.
+Anyone who can prepare and file the Certificate of Authority along with its complete additional requirements (i.e. providing the Certificate of Good Standing) with the relevant state agency is eligible to foreign qualify a business in that state.

 What will happen if your company name is not available in the state where you would like to foreign qualify?